-You will need an international driving permit to drive in Oman.
+You will need an international driving permit to drive a hire car in Oman.

 You drive on the right in Oman.
 Roads are generally in a good to excellent state of repair.
 Fuel is subsidised by the government and is seriously cheap with petrol costing around £0.20 per litre.

 As you might expect in a Muslim country, drink driving is totally prohibited.

 Beware of flash floods on the roads especially at wadi crossings.
 Wadi crossings often have white and red painted poles - if the water has risen to the red zone, don't attempt to cross.

 Also beware of goats and camels on the road.
 They don't have much in the way of road sense and may walk onto the road even if they have apparently seen you approaching.

 If you're tempted to drive off road, refer to the conditions of your car rental agreement beforehand and be aware that doing so may also invalidate any excess insurance product.

 Many car hire contracts include only a limited mileage within the rates.
 It is not unusual to see limits of 200km or 300km per day.
 Rates for additional mileage are very variable so, if you are likely to cover a significant distance, either select an unlimited mileage contract or budget for the extra mileage charges.